malaquiasdev/pidove-mail-service/README.md

 $ npm run dev
 ```

-Add run commands and examples you think users will find useful.
-Provide an options reference for bonus points!

 ## Contributing to Pidove Mail Service

 To contribute to Pidove Mail Service, follow these steps: